itamarst/eliot/docs/source/usage.rst

 --------------------

 At its base, Eliot outputs structured messages composed of named fields.
-Eliot messages are eventually serialized to JSON structs.
+Eliot messages are typically serialized to JSON objects.
 Fields therefore can have Unicode names, so either ``unicode`` or ``bytes`` containing UTF-8 encoded Unicode.
 Message values must be supported by JSON: ``int``, ``float``, ``None``, ``unicode``, UTF-8 encoded Unicode as ``bytes``, ``dict`` or ``list``.
 The latter two can only be composed of other supported types.